nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-using-json-in-hive.md

 <properties
-   pageTitle="Analizzare ed elaborare documenti JSON con Hive in HDInsight | Microsoft Azure" description="Informazioni su come usare e analizzare i documenti JSON usando Hive in HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"
+   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Microsoft Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"